Drakimon/gwent_app/README.md

 $ sudo service postgresql start
 $ bundle
 $ rails db:setup
-- or, if you have already set up the database and want to reset it -
+-or, if you have already set up the database and want to reset it-
 $ rails db:reset

 If the database is, for any reason, not populated with cards, you can manually